 1. Get a Pre-purchase Inspection

-We recommend that you always perform a pre-sale inspection on any Mercedes-Benz that you are serious about purchasing.
-It may be money well spent if you get the car inspected at a Mercedes-Benz dealer but you don’t have to.
+We recommend that you always perform a pre-sale inspection on any Mercedes-Benz you are serious about purchasing.
+It may be money well spent if you get the car inspected at a Mercedes-Benz dealer, but you don’t have to.
 Ask the auto repair shop that inspects your car to give you quotes on the items that need to be fixed.
 An honest seller should not have a problem with you taking the car in for an inspection.
-A seller that may be lying or is trying to hide some problems may tell you that they will not let you take the car in for an inspection.
-With that said, don’t expect the car to be new and perfect.
-The mechanic will find a few issues but use your judgment to decide if those items are critical and need repairing right away.
-Or if you could wait and find an independent auto mechanic that will fix them for cheap.
+A seller lying or trying to hide some problems may tell you that they will not let you take the car in for an inspection.
+That said, don’t expect the car to be new and perfect.
+The mechanic will find a few issues, but use your judgment to decide if those items are critical and need repairing right away.
+Or if you could wait and find an independent auto mechanic to fix them cheaply.

-Always select the shop where you take the car, don’t let the seller select the auto repair shop.
-If you are not familiar with the area take the car to an authorized Mercedes-Benz dealer or find a good independent mechanic that specializes in European cars.
+Always select the shop where you take the car; don’t let the seller select the auto repair shop.
+If you are unfamiliar with the area, take the car to an authorized Mercedes-Benz dealer or find a good independent mechanic specializing in European cars.
 You will be paying the inspection fee and not the seller.